-Economic zone terminology identifies EPZ’s as regimes.
+Economic zone terminology identifies EPZ’s (economic processing zones) as regimes.
 This authoritarian term is also applied to the governance of employees.
 The suspension of a nation’s laws for the courting of international commerce creates areas where the presence of global capitalism functions under regulations that can be negotiated and benefit the corporation without concern for the welfare of the host nations people.
 SEZ’s are known to be labor-intensive areas of production.

 In nations like the Philippines and Panama former U.S. military bases possess the natural isolation and infrastructure that is particularly inviting to foreign investors.
 China’s use of economic zones includes ports, cities, and an entire province.
 There is over 4,300 economic zones in the world; this number represents the attempt of developing nations to attract global capital and business.
 Not all zones are successful and SEZ failure results in closure.
 The success of SEZ’s in China has come at the expense of exploited labor.
 This is also so for the success of the Hanjin corporation in Subic Bay, Philippines.

 Hanjin’s ship building operation in Subic is owned by the South Korean conglomerate HHIC (Hanjin Heavy Industries Corporation) that includes Korean Air.
 In February 2006 the Hanjin corporation began their ship building business in the Philippines.
 The shipbuilding enterprise employees over 26,000 persons and is set to add an additional 10,000 employees in 2016, it is the fourth largest shipbuilding business in the world.